csidirop/omekaplugin_template/README.md

 # Template Plugin for Omeka Classic

 This is a (unofficial) barebones plugin for Omeka Classic that provides a simple example of a plugin structure.
 It includes a configuration page and an admin view, offering a starting point for developing custom plugins and some simple examples.
 Its based on informations from the Omeka classic tutorials: https://omeka.readthedocs.io/en/latest/Tutorials/index.html and own experiences.
+It served me as template and demonstration plugin as it contains some common building blocks used for Omeka Classic plugins.

 ### Features

+ - A simple plugin structure incl.:
+    - A plugin metadata file (`plugin.ini`) with basic information about the plugin.
+    - A plugin class (`TemplatePlugin.php`) that extends `Omeka_Plugin_AbstractPlugin`.
+ - A main plugin class (`TemplatePlugin.php`) with examples and explanations about the functions, hooks and filters and what they are doing:
+    - Hooks and filters for Omeka events like `install`, `uninstall`, everything configuration page related, `define_acl`, and `define_routes`.
+    - An example of creating a custom database table.
  - A configuration page to set options:
     - Examples of `formText()`
     - Examples of `formCheckbox()`